 Congress

 Many athletes have reported that they are looking for new activities and challenges.
-Providing athletes the chance to formally volunteer gives them an opportunity to continue their involvement with Special Olympics in new and challenging ways.
-Athletes that have decided that they do not wish to compete in a given season, may decide they would like to become a volunteer for that games.
+Providing athletes the chance to formally volunteer allows them to continue their involvement with Special Olympics in new and challenging ways.
+Athletes that have decided that they do not wish to compete in a given season, may decide they would like to become a volunteer for that game.
 There is no specific training for this to occur.
-The athlete only needs to contact their Area Director or the Volunteer Coordinator links to contact us page at the state office.
+The athlete only needs to contact their Area Director or the Volunteer Coordinator links to the Contact Us page at the state office.

-Global Messengers have become a very large part of several aspects of the Special Olympics Hawaii program.
-They are involved in all fundraising events, opening ceremonies of state games, conferences, and with general presentations.
-Special Olympics Hawaii truly believes that our athletes are the “voice” of this program.
+Global Messengers have become a very large part of several aspects of the Special Olympics Hawaiʻi program.
+They are involved in all fundraising events, opening ceremonies of state games, conferences, and general presentations.
+Special Olympics Hawaiʻi truly believes that our athletes are the “voice” of this program.

-The Athletes in Technology program provides a very unique way for Special Olympics to spread the message and vision of the Special Olympics movement.
-Special Olympics Hawaii was the first program in the world to offer this unique training for our Special Olympics athletes.
+The Athletes in Technology program provides a very unique way for the Special Olympics to spread the message and vision of the Special Olympics movement.
+Special Olympics Hawaiʻi was the first program in the world to offer this unique training for our Special Olympics athletes.
 Athletes are trained to develop PowerPoint presentations or slideshows for the community.
-This training includes learning how to use digital cameras, computers and the PowerPoint program.
+This training includes learning how to use digital cameras, computers, and the PowerPoint program.